yahoo/elide-doc/pages/guide/03-security.md

 to everything inside user (accounts and transactions).
 The developer failed to account for the case where JSON-API can reference an object directly by ID when manipulating relationships.

-To prevent circumventing security in this manner Elide by default will not allow an entity to be assigned to another collection other than the one in which it was initially created.
+To prevent circumventing security in this manner, Elide by default will not allow an entity to be assigned to another collection other than the one in which it was initially created.
 This behavior can be changed by explicitly annotating the entity with `SharePermission` and an associated check expression.